 - The use of clean containers and cooking wares also plays a role in preventing cross-contamination.

 As for intakes, the experts advise the following:

 - Almost all kinds of fruits and vegetables contain vitamins, minerals, and phytonutrients necessary to carry out bodily functions like metabolism, tissue repair, and growth.

 - Phytonutrients are proven to contain antioxidants and bioactive constituents, that help prevent diseases such as cancer.

-- Dietary fibre helps in proper bowel movement and avoiding constipation.
+- Dietary fiber helps in proper bowel movement and avoiding constipation.

 - It is recommended to consume at least 300 grams of vegetables and 100 grams of fruits every day.

-Of course, not everyone is great with sticking to healthy food.
+Of course, not everyone is great at sticking to healthy food.
 However, there is always the option of choosing the “healthier option” such as:

 - Preferring canned goods in water instead of brine

 - Omitting whip cream from any drink